 Important assessment of style on the slopes

-Live all the excitement of snowboarding, now that you know all the details about these competitions, follow them live, on TV or even participate in them.
-But if you opt for the latter, remember train to practice snowboarding well to avoid injuries .
+Now that you know the ins and outs of these competitions, experience the thrill of snowboarding—watch live, on TV, or even take part.
+If you choose the latter, remember to train properly to avoid injuries.
 Discover a new passion with snow competitions.